LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 JSV: It was when Dagny married the Satanist novelist Stanislaw Przybyszewski that Munch painted The Scream and started on his journey of pessimism towards love.

 MA: Ahhhhh!
-So, is that why you had these two paintings side by side in your re-painting of them in your own version, and you connected them by having them in what seems like one setting?
+So that's why you had these two paintings side by side in your re-painting of them in your own version, and you connected them by having them in what seems like one setting!
 There are also two posts, it seems, made from some of the elements in the Scream and Madonna originals (some of their versions, at least).

 JSV: Yes.
 And I re-painted these two works as a form of homage, as a process of trying to have a taste or feel of how it was for Munch to go through the painting of them, kind of like the way devotees would lift a heavy wooden cross during Holy Week to have a bit of taste or feel of Jesus' struggle.